forestryio/forestry.io/hugo/content/blog/creating-a-multilingual-blog-with-jekyll.md

         {% endif %}
     {% endif %}

-This code runs on single posts and pages, and searches for all content with a matching `lang-ref` attribute.
+This code runs on single posts and pages and searches for all content with a matching `lang-ref` attribute.
 If it finds more than one match (one match would be the current translation,) it will display all of the language options:

 ![](/uploads/2018/08/translation-options.png)